hsiaochimai/where-to-go/README.md

 * Ability to create a new trip by putting the name and duration on trip
 * Ability to Edit trips
 * Ability to delete trips
-* Ability able to add places to each trip
+* Ability to add places to each trip
 * Ability to delete a place.
 * Ability to edit a place
 * Ability to create a new place.